BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/message-translation.rst

 * The body of the message is the text derived from treating the entire Bytes message content as a single byte array, and encoding it using Base64 encoding.
-The encoded message is represented using the S-Expression output format HJB uses to represent byte arrays.
+The resulting encoded message text is in the S-Expression form HJB uses to represent byte arrays.

 * The value of the field 'hjb.core.jms-message-class' is